-This class is for puppies that are between the ages of 8 weeks and 4 months, and focuses primarily on handling, socialization and basic commands.
+This class is for puppies that are between the ages of eight weeks and four months.
+It focuses primarily on handling, socialization, and basic commands.
 In addition, we teach methods for you and your pup to cope and manage the big world they are entering!
-Additional information can be found on our Puppies page.
+Additional information can be found on our puppies page.

 Even puppies can learn to be well-behaved!
 The photo to the right is of Sydney, the tricolor Australian Shepherd.
 When we first met Sydney, she was such a shy dog around other dogs that she was developing defensive aggression with them.
 Appropriate socialization was critical so we had her attend puppy classes so she would learn to socialize and play appropriately with other dogs.
 She ultimately moved up to the basic class and from there graduated from all levels of our obedience training.

 This pictures demonstrate leash training exercises.
 Walking your dog correctly on-leash is fundamental to building a successful relationship with them.